The coaching industry can seem shade at times with sharks in the water

 Probably not.

-There are seminars that exit over a few days where vulnerable people sacrifice their life savings in the hopes that it will change their life or business.
+There are seminars that last over a few days where vulnerable people sacrifice their life savings in the hopes that it will change their lives or business.

 It might.